Turn Any Bluetooth Speaker Into a Smart Speaker for $30

 Once you pair and connect your speaker to a Google smart speaker, it should auto-connect in the future, unless the speaker gets disconnected or turned off.

 The speaker can now be controlled by voice commands through the Google Nest Mini.
 Note that the device can play through only one connected speaker at a time.
-And remember, this doesn’t work only with the Mini; you can use other Google Home products as well.
+And remember, this doesn’t work only with the Mini.
+You can use other Google Home smart speakers as well, like the Nest Audio or the second-gen Nest Hub smart screen.

-If the process doesn’t work, try unpairing the devices, turning them off and on, and starting the process again.
+If this doesn’t work, try unpairing the devices, turning them off and on, and starting the process again.